 I just finished a bead necklace that looks like it would cost $100 in Anthropologie and strung the beads on silver metallic elastic.

 I wanted to make a necklace, but the layout of the stones wasn't functioning well on the grooved necklace board from the craft shop.
 The doughnut shaped stones with a hole in the middle kept on falling over onto their flat sides.

 Instead of throwing out old inexpensive beaded necklaces, bracelets, or mismatched or single earrings I no longer wear; I dismantle them and recombine them into a new piece of jewelry for myself or for a gift.

 Making silver jewelry is fun and you can use the jewelry afterwards, but silver is expensive, especially to practice on.
 So I'd advise using regular wire instead of silver.
-I've used regular wire for quite some time to practice on and I actually used it for some jewelry.

 What to do with scraps of fabric and yarn?
 Make a fiber art bracelet.
 Take any old plastic bangle and start wrapping your scraps.
 Knot each piece all over till you get the feel you want.
 You will be such a fashion plate.